 After graduating from Fairfield University in 1979 with a bachelor’s of science in Accounting from the Dolan School of Business, he earned a master’s degree in Taxation from the University of New Haven.
 He was subsequently named an Alfred P. Sloan Fellow at the Massachusetts Institute of Technology (MIT), where he received a Master’s of Business Administration in Finance.
 Mr. Lawlor studied strategic cost management at the Harvard Business School and undertook senior executive training at the Darden School of the University of Virginia.
 He currently serves as a director of the Connecticut Society of Certified Public Accountants.

-Mr. Lawlor and his wife Marianne have four daughters Emma, Rachel, Abbey and Hannah and a new granddaughter Polly.
+Mr. Lawlor and his wife Marianne have four daughters and a new granddaughter.

 The Seton Collaborative has been incorporated by the diocese as a separate 501C3 corporation (not for profit).
 Additional personnel and services will be announced over the next six months.